 How Can You Survive a Nuclear Attack?

-Since nuclear weapons (aka nukes, nuclear bombs, atomic bombs) were first used during WWII, the world has been asking itself if it’s possible to survive a nuclear attack or nuclear war.
+Since nuclear weapons (aka nukes, nuclear bombs, atomic bombs) were first used during WWII, the world has been asking itself how to survive a nuclear attack or nuclear war.
+Now, with nuclear threats popping up around the world, Google searches for how to survive a nuclear attack are on the rise.

 In the past we’ve been protected from the threat of nuclear attack and nuclear war by things like the idea of mutually assured destruction (MAD).
 This is where countries like the US and (at the time) the Soviet Union would never attack each other because it was understood that if it would end in the complete destruction of both countries.